 Gold, silver, copper, salt, peppercorns, tea, Rai stones, decorated belts, shells, alcohol, cigarettes, cannabis, silk, candy, nails, cocoa beans, cowries and barley are examples of commodity money.
 In the modern times, commodity money can act as a back up medium of exchange or investments, during times of financial crisis

 Decentralized markets are not overseen by governments.
-OTC means Over The Counter; it'pe of trding done between two parties without the oversight of an exchange.
+OTC means Over The Counter; it's a type of trading done between two parties without the oversight of an exchange.
 An exchange (bourse) is a regulated trading venue that facilitates the buying and selling of stocks (securities), options, futures, foreign exchange and commodities.
 Securities include: debt securities, equity securities, derivatives (forwards, futures, options, and swaps).
 Options include: Stock options, Bond options, Stock market index options, Options on futures contracts, Callable bull/bear contract.
 Futures contracts are pre-determined contracts to buy or sell a security at a price in the future.
 These include: currency futures, interest rate futures and stock market index future.
 Commodities include: sugar, wheat, rice, gold, silver, oil, gas, coal etc. - Commodities Trading: An Overview, Investopedia

 There is no clearing house for forex trading transactions.
 A clearing house facilitates the exchange (i.e., clearance) of payments, securities, or derivatives transactions.
 Governments, Central Banks, Institutional Investors, Commercial Businesses (Commodity Traders), Commercial Banks, and Individuals can all trade forex.